kristinemlarson/gnssSNR/readme.txt

+2020august 19
+Check for nonsense SNR values.
+If larger than 999, write out as zero.

 20apr03
 I have extended the capability of this code to read up to 25 observable types in a RINEX 2.11 file.
 The code will exit